 We do not block ANY websites.
 We publish a list of domains which have been associated with viruses or malware collected from public sources.
 It is up to the network administrators of your company or school to utilize this (or other) blocklists.

-They can choose to use part of, or all, of the malware domain blocklist FOR FREE.
+They can choose to use part of, or all, of the malware domain blocklist.
 They can also remove, or “whitelist”, any domains on the list.

 We do not make any money off of this list.
 It is free for anyone to use, for non-commercial use.